 Hatch is partnering with General Fusion to develop and deploy its Fusion Demonstration Plant to demonstrate its Magnetized Target Fusion technology at power plant-relevant scale.
 Fusion energy is expected to provide a new source of socially acceptable and economically competitive carbon-free electricity for the world.

 Achieving this will pay out in dividends for our collective future.
 And while it may seem complicated, it really doesn’t have to be.
 The way I look at it, it’s just an engineering and project implementation issue at this time.
 And that’s where we can help.
-We’ve already started through our support and partnerships with X-energy, GE Hitachi Nuclear Energy, and other SMRs technology developers, end-users, and government regulators.
+We’ve already started through our support and partnerships with X-energy, GE Hitachi Nuclear Energy, Terrestrial Energy, and other SMR technology developers, end-users, and government regulators.